crcollins/servers/README.md

 Servers
 =======
 A collection of common server setups as described by [this article](https://www.digitalocean.com/community/tutorials/5-common-server-setups-for-your-web-application).
+All of them use vagrant to setup all of them VMs and their respective connections.
+Nothing fancy is done to setup each individual VM (no use of Chef, Ansible, Puppet, and etc.).
+Instead, each one is setup using different shell scripts (for better or worse).

 Usage